 In my experience, hope is much more than a feeling; it is an actual cognitive process.

-Research in the fields of both psychology and physiology supports that our beliefs affect our physical, mental, emotional, and spiritual health.
+Analysis in the fields of both psychology and physiology supports that our beliefs affect our physical, mental, emotional, and spiritual health.
 What if you began to view life as you know it, through a lens of hope?
 How might your perspective change?
 How might your emotions shift?
 How might your life change course?
 What if hope became absolute, secure, infinite?

-My interest in the concept of hope began more than a decade ago, when I found myself going through a personally difficult time.
+My interest in the concept of hope began more than two decades ago, when I found myself going through a personally difficult time.
 It felt as if I was drowning in a sea of disappointments, heartache, and fear.
 Waves of worry threatened to engulf me, and I was desperate for something steady I could cling to, while I rode out the seemingly unending storm that was my life.
 HOPE became my anchor, as I turned to God for answers, for safety, for security.
 Where do you turn when life feels overwhelming?

-I am absolutely convinced that hope is much more than a fleeting feeling, or a nice ideal.
+Emerging research in the study of brain science, as well as mental health is consistently revealing that hope is much more than a fleeting feeling, or a nice ideal.
 I believe hope can be developed as a core belief that creates a framework for thinking, and in turn shapes the very choices we make every day.
 Choices that lead to healing.
 Choices that foster faith.
 Choices that invite love.
 Choices that build resilience.
 My deepest desire as a writer, speaker, and therapist, is to communicate how hope can be the anchor that holds you steady in a life fraught with uncertainties.

 Need a lifeline?
 My blog, “Voice of Hope” is designed with you in mind; as a place you can visit as often as you want to find shelter from life’s storms, as well as the strength and courage to choose a well-charted course for your life – a course that leads to a life of security and peace, no matter what storm is on the horizon.